Orthopaedic Surgeon - Dr. Frank Connon

 Dr Frank Connon

-Operating and consulting at Sunshine Coast University Private Hospital, Noosa Hospital and Sunshine Coast University Hospital.
+Operating and consulting at Sunshine Coast University Private Hospital, Noosa Hospital, Buderim Private Hospital and Sunshine Coast University Hospital.

 Dr Connon undertook most of his surgical education and training in Orthopaedic Surgery in Sydney but also worked in Nambour, Melbourne and London.
 During his training, he was chosen by his peers to represent them at the Australian Orthopaedic Registrars’ Association.

-Extensive training in the Direct Anterior Approach to Hip Replacement at centres of excellence in Sydney, the United Kingdom and France has given Dr Connon significant experience and expertise with this technique, but he is equally trained and comfortable using the posterior approach which is more appropriate for some patients.
-He is always happy to take plenty of time to talk to patients about which technique will best suit their individual circumstances.
+Extensive training in the Direct Anterior Approach to Hip Replacement at centres of excellence in Sydney, the United Kingdom and France, and professional visitation to the United States, has given Dr Connon significant experience and expertise with this technique, which he uses for most primary hip replacements.
+He is equally well-trained using the posterior approach which some patients will require, including those needing certain complex revision procedures.
+Dr Connon is always happy to take all the necessary time to talk to patients about their options.

 Dr Connon emphasises the importance of spending time with his patients so that he can offer surgical solutions tailored to their lifestyle and discuss each patient’s options in a caring manner.
-This helps him to deliver each patient the best possible recovery and long-term outcomes.
+This helps him to deliver each patient the best possible recovery and long-term outcomes for their individual circumstances.